 1. Drive Capacity

-Due to the pricing of SSDs, most people aren’t investing in 1TB SSDs.
+Due to the pricing of SSDs, most people aren’t investing in 2TB SSDs to hold absolutely everything.
 It’s just way too expensive for most customers right now.

-What SSDs, even smaller-sized SSDs, can be used for is what is called a “boot drive.
+What smaller-sized SSDs can be used for is what is called a “boot drive.”
 A boot drive holds your operating system.
-If you were to install Windows on an SSD, it would make your computer boot much faster regardless of the rest of your tech specs.
-You can put some commonly-used programs and games on there, too!
+If you were to install Windows on an SSD, it would make your computer boot much faster, regardless of the rest of your tech specs.
+You can put some commonly-used programs and games on there too.

-How much can you go on an SSD without needing a separate storage drive depends on how much you’re willing to spend.
-Here’s the usual capacities and what you can expect storage-wise at each range:
+How much can go on an SSD without needing a separate storage drive (i.e., a cheap hard drive) depends on how much you’re willing to spend.
+Here are the usual capacities and what you can expect storage-wise at each range: